 Communication is a critical functional skill across all environments.
 Many students with disabilities will require assistive technology to be able to communicate effectively.
 When choosing a communication system, the IEP team should be involved in the discussion.
-In addition, thoughtfully selecting a vocabulary with a base of core words and personal fringe words is essential.
+In addition, thoughtfully selecting a vocabulary with a base of

-- Paper communication picture or alphabet boards - PECS (Picture Exchange Communication System) - Eye gaze frame with picture and/or objects

-- Single button voice output devices (e.g., BIGmack, Step-by-Step) - Multiple button voice output devices with and without levels (e.g., iTalk 2, GoTalk, Tech/Talk) - Backlit dynamic display devices (e.g., iPads, Windows tablets, Android tablets, other dedicated devices) with software or apps such as, Proloquo2Go, GoTalkNow, Speak4Yourself, LAMP Words for Life, Nova Chat, Tobii Dynavox, and Core First.
+- Paper communication picture or alphabet boards - PECS (Picture Exchange Communication System) - Eye gaze frame with picture and/or objects - Single button voice output devices (e.g., BIGmack, Step-by-Step) - Multiple button voice output devices with and without levels (e.g., iTalk 2, GoTalk, Tech/Talk) - Backlit dynamic display devices (e.g., iPads, Windows tablets, Android tablets, other dedicated devices) with software or apps such as, Proloquo2Go, GoTalkNow, Speak4Yourself, LAMP Words for Life, Nova Chat, Tobii Dynavox, and Core First.
 These are accessed directly through body movements or a pointer, eye gaze, or indirectly with scanning and a switch.